top of page

 ABOUT

-FROM FOOD TO Film
+FROM FOOD TO FILM

-Since my first day as a chef at 15, I'd been fighting this feeling that the diners were getting the raw end of the deal.
+Since my first day as a chef at 15, I'd been fighting this feeling that diners were getting the raw end of the deal.

 Not because the food wasn't great, if anything that only made it worse.